Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per game.
+- Defensively, the Heat are second in the NBA, allowing 109.8 points per game.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.
+- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.

 Jamal Murray vs. the Heat